QCongDoris/QCongDoris.github.io/_pages/about.md

 Hi all!
 My name is Qing, Cong (丛晴 in Chinese), and people may also call me Doris.
 Welcome to my homepage!

 I am currently a first year Ph.D. student in [the Department of Statistics](https://www.sta.cuhk.edu.hk/), [The Chinese University of Hong Kong(CUHK)](https://www.cuhk.edu.hk/) under the supervision of [Professor Hoi Ying, WONG](https://www.sta.cuhk.edu.hk/peoples/hywong/).
 Before joining Prof. Wong's team, I received my bachelor's degree in Statistics from CUHK in 2021.
-While my interests are diverse, I am fascinated by statistical machine learning in financial trading.
-I am currently working on the interpretations and evaluations of classical black-box models.
+While my interests are diverse, I am fascinated by stochastic optimal control and statistical machine learning in financial trading.

 I was born and raised in Shanxi Province, China Mainland.
 As a multilingual learner, I speak Mandarin and English, as well as elementary-level Cantonese.